 I occasionally go on retreat or take off bushwalking by myself, as stepping back from my life really helps me recalibrate my energy, focus and enthusiasm.
 However, for me these activities are not about cultivating work-life ‘balance’, because I don’t think that is a useful paradigm for my life.
 Maybe it doesn’t work for you, either?

-For me, it’s about choosing, in a more flexible way, day-to-day, to allocate time between the different parts of my life-client work, writing my book, working on my business, family, friends, downtime (and surviving my Masters of Education…).
+For me, it’s about choosing, in a more flexible way, day-to-day, to allocate time between the different parts of my life – client and research work, writing my new book, working on my volunteer gigs, family, friends, downtime.
 I used to think of it as making work-life ‘choices’, but now I’ve taken it a step further.

-While I was on retreat a couple of years ago, I had a chat to a Buddhist nun I know, Venerable You.
+While I was on retreat a few years ago, I had a chat to a Buddhist nun I know, Venerable You.
 She is a most practical and also inspired teacher, a combination that appeals greatly to me (She is also very amusing…).

 We were talking about fitting meditation and reflection into a busy life, and she mentioned that she saw it all as ‘just one pond’.
 A lightbulb moment.
 Just one pond.
 Not divvying up time between this compartment or that, finishing ‘work’ so you can move onto ‘life’.
 Just one pond.
 For me, a window opened somewhere, bringing a sense of flexibility I hadn’t had for a while.